rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    The specific version is listed: Node.JS 0.10, Node.JS 4.3, Python 2.7.

-   QUESTION: Where's Java?
+0. If you want to run Java, click Skip.
+QUESTION: Where's Java blueprints?

-0. Type "s3" in the Filter field to select a <strong>blueprint</strong> (sample configurations of event sources and Lambda functions).
+   Alternately, to use, for example, blueprint "s3-get-object", type "s3" in the Filter field to select a <strong>blueprint</strong> (sample configurations of event sources and Lambda functions).

-   s3-get-object

    <a name="EventSources"></a>